AccessibilityMapping/AMP/README.md

-# AMP
-Accessibility Mapping Project at UPenn
+# Accessibility Mapping Project at University of Pennsylvania
 Repository for documentation and data collection procedures.